TrishaSrikanth-459/DeployStega/README.md

 ```bash
 deactivate
 ```
 Repeat steps 1 and 2 again.
+A new virtual environment does not need to be created each time an experiment is run, unless the current virtual environment malfunctions.

 ### 3. Build the Experiment Snapshot (Required, Once)
 Install python's requests package in your virtual environment:
 ```bash
 pip install requests
 ```
+Package must be reinstalled every time ```.venv``` is deleted and recreated.

 All experiment initialization is performed by:
 ```bash